samx7a/GameOfLife/README.md

     javac -d . src/*

 To run:
 A user can either supply one or zero command line arguments.
 A filename can be supplied which will be used to populate the starting cell grid.
-The textfile should have this format, where cells are line separated and x,y are comma separated. x,y x,y
+The textfile should be formatted so that cells are line separated and x,y are comma separated.

+x,y

+x,y